UniversalScientificTechnologies/AIRDOSF01/README.md

-# AIRDOSF01A
-Airborne cosmic radiation dosimeter.
+# AIRDOSF01A - Airborne cosmic radiation dosimeter without GPS

 Cosmic radiation dosimeter unit.
 It is intended for airborne measurement of cosmic radiation and dosimetry in mixed ionization fields on board of aircraft.
+"F" version of AIRDOS has a flipped PIN diode sensor (by 90 degrees) in comparison of newer [AIRDOS02](https://github.com/UniversalScientificTechnologies/AIRDOS02) alternative.

 ![AIRDOSF01A back panel](/doc/src/img/AIRDOSF01A_box_front.jpg "AIRDOS front panel")